catcat1342/contractdb/README.md

 ### 2. deploy contracts

+Before deploying the contracts, please modify the constructor parameters of both contracts (`ContractDB.sol`, `ContractDBMulti.sol`).
+The constructor parameters consist of index digests.
+We provide a function to obtain them in the following directories:
+- `contractdb/contract/test/contractdb`
+- `contractdb/contract/test/contractdbMulti`

+For instance, navigate to the directory `contractdb/contract/test/contractdb` and run:
+`go test -v -run ^TestGetDigests$` to get the constructor parameters for `ContractDB.sol`.

+In addition, if you change the private key `s`, the public keys (`sG1` and `sG2`) stored in contracts should also be changed.

-Navigate to the contract directory: cd contractdb/contract, then run `truffle migrate --reset` to compile and deploy the contracts.
+To deploy contracts, navigate to the contract directory contractdb/contract and run `truffle migrate --reset` to compile and deploy the contracts.

 The deployment will output three contract addresses.
 Record the addresses of ContractDB and ContractDBMulti in the following files: